-- min_mass (tf.Tensor) Lower mass range.
-Defaults to None, which is only valid in the case of fixed mass. - max_mass (tf.
-Tensor) Upper mass range.
-Defaults to None, which is only valid in the case of fixed mass. - n_events (tf.Tensor) Number of events to produce.
+- min_mass (tensor) Lower mass range.
+Defaults to None, which is only valid in the case of fixed mass. - max_mass (tensor) Upper mass range.
+Defaults to None, which is only valid in the case of fixed mass. - () (n_events) Number of events to produce.
 Has to be specified if the particle is resonant.